-Some cars hold their value better than others, meaning you’ll get a greater percentage of the car’s original value back when you sell it on.
+Some cars hold their value better than others, meaning you’ll get a greater percentage of the its original value back when you sell your car.

 How you maintain and drive your car will have an impact on its resale value.
 Cars with limited service history and high mileage will depreciate faster for example, however there are other factors that come into play.

 The desirability of your new car will determine how quickly it depreciates.
 Cars with a good reputation for reliability and quality will likely hold their value because there will always be a strong demand for them on the second-hand market.

 Fuel-efficient cars with low tax rates also tend to depreciate less because they are cheaper to run.